-The Port tracks progress against the sustainability goals included in the Century Agenda, noting where the Port has made significant progress towards the goal, some progress towards goal or no progress towards goal.
-These reports as well as OEDI reports are posted to the Port's website.
+The Port regularly reviews its progress against the sustainability goals included in the Century Agenda, noting where the Port has made significant progress towards the goal, some progress towards goal or no progress towards goal.
+These reports as well as OEDI monthly newsletters and other reports are posted to the Port's website (and are not, by this reference, incorporated by reference).

 Capital Project Sustainability Planning.
+In 2014, the Port formed its own stormwater utility and assumed responsibility for stormwater infrastructure at its maritime facilities, including those licensed to the Seaport Alliance.
+SWU collects fees from tenants and the Seaport Alliance.
 In 2015, the Port completed a climate change adaptation study that examined its waterfront maritime facilities.
-Based on the Port's 2015 climate change adaptation study's findings, the Port anticipates that, with moderate improvements, these facilities will not experience any major vulnerability within the period of their intended design life (of up to 50 years for certain facilities).
-As part of its master planning efforts, the Port conducted a vulnerability assessment to determine potential operational or infrastructure impacts to the Airport due to climate change.
+Based on the study's findings, the Port anticipates that, with moderate improvements, these facilities will not experience any major vulnerability within the period of their intended design life (of up to 50 years for certain facilities).

+As part of its master planning efforts, the Port also conducted a vulnerability assessment to determine potential operational or infrastructure impacts to the Airport due to climate change.
 The assessment found that most of the Airport's climate change-related vulnerabilities can be addressed by the existing operation and asset management plans.
-The only system that was deemed 'moderately'

-vulnerable was the stormwater and industrial wastewater system infrastructure.
+The only system that was deemed 'moderately' vulnerable was the stormwater and industrial wastewater system infrastructure.
 The Airport's capital planning process includes assessment of the periodic need to replace infrastructure; updates needed to accommodate increased rainfall intensity and higher summer temperatures can be addressed as part of these infrastructure projects.
 See "CERTAIN INVESTMENT CONSIDERATIONS-Climate Change" and "-Laws and Regulations; Taxes."
-Based on the Sustainability Evaluation Framework the Port's capital planning process takes sustainability into account by weighing costs against environmental benefits and incorporating Framework information in the project approval process.
-The Port's Capital Plan includes as acceleration of installation of noise insulation for residential neighbors near the Airport, installation of electric chargers for ground service equipment, the restoration of habitat at Terminal 117, and the addition of electric shore power to the Pier 66 cruise terminal.
+Based on the Sustainability Evaluation Framework, the Port's capital planning process takes sustainability into account by weighing costs against environmental benefits and incorporating Framework information in the project approval process.
+The Port's 2022-2027 Capital Plan includes an industrial waste pretreatment program at the Airport, including improvements to comply with King County permitting requirement regarding treatment of aircraft deicing chemicals, acceleration of installation of noise insulation for residential neighbors near the Airport, installation of electric chargers for ground service equipment, the restoration of habitat at Terminal 117, and the addition of electric shore power to the Pier 66 cruise terminal.